 The quick answer

-Choose Sprout Social if you need polished, presentation-ready reporting, a unified Smart Inbox with collision detection, and integrated social listening at the Professional tier and above.
+Choose Sprout Social if you need polished, presentation-ready reports, a unified Smart Inbox, and social listening built in from the Professional tier up.

-Choose Hootsuite if you want a lower entry price, Streams for monitoring multiple keyword/account feeds at once, and broader third-party app integrations.
+Choose Hootsuite if you want a lower entry price, Streams to watch many feeds at once, and broader third-party app integrations.

 Consider neither if you're a solo creator, small business, or small agency.
-Both are priced and built for marketing teams with a dedicated budget.
-Cheaper, simpler tools (covered briefly at the end) cover most SMB use cases - see Buffer alternatives and Later alternatives for that side of the market, or our agency-focused tool roundup if you're scaling client work.
+Both are built and priced for marketing teams with a budget.
+Cheaper, simpler tools cover most SMB needs.
+See Buffer alternatives and Later alternatives, or our agency tool roundup if you're scaling client work.

 Pricing